CarmeTeam/Carme-Docu/UserDoc/System/project/project.md

    **Remarks**:

-- To submit a request, a member of the project should send you via a private channel the `project-slug` of the project.
+- To submit a request, a member of the project should send you via a private channel the `project-slug`.
 - To accept an invitation to join a project, first, in order to be invited, you need to send via a private channel your username to the `project-admin`

-3. Once you are an active member of a project, you can start a job.
+3. Once you are an active member of a project, you can [start a job](../../Basic/job-start/job-start.md).